 Cleaning up Toys and Dolls

 My mother was absolutely adamant that in the days leading up to Christmas Eve, we would clean our rooms completely!
 Books on shelves, toys in toybox, games on shelves, and stuffed animals on the bed or in the chair.
 And give our dolls, the special attention and care they deserved.
 Dolls would be wiped clean, and dressed in clean (and ironed!) clothes… then lined up on the bureau.
 Why?
 Well… if the Christkind doesn’t think you can care for the things you have… why should you get new toys?
 As a child, cleaning was never my favorite thing… but as an adult I see the sense in it.
-Handing a child something new when they treat the things they already have shabbily, it’s hard to give them more toys.
+I hate handing a child something new when they treat the things they already have shabbily,

 On Christmas Eve, along with our gifts, my sister and I (and the adults in the family too) each got a Plätzchenteller/Bunter Teller.
 What’s this?
 A Cookie Plate of our VERY OWN.
 Loaded with all of our favorite Christmas Cookies!
 Spekulatius, Vanille Kipferl, and Pfeffernusse!
 There was also a Chocolate Santa! and other chocolate treats.
 And my personal favorite… it was the one time in the whole year when I would get my own Nougat Bar….(my sister would get Marzipan…).
 Kids may not be as excited about a cookie plate anymore, but when I was a child it felt so good to have a plate of sweets… JUST FOR ME… with my special favorites.